easybuilders/easybuild-docs/docs/installing-extensions-in-parallel.md

 There are a couple of caveats and known issues with installing extensions in parallel, which we hope to resolve in future EasyBuild releases.

-This is also why the support for installing extensions in parallel is currently marked as an experimental feature.

 ### Only works for R extensions {: #installing_extensions_in_parallel_caveats_known_issues_only_r }